Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 **Grooved Barrel**<br>_Level 3+ Artificer_

 :   You modify your Arcane Firearm to be especially accurate.
-You ignore the **:d20-dis: Disadvantage**{ .d20 } imposed on Arcane Firearm attacks that you make at the weapon's long range.
+You ignore the **:d20-dis: Disadvantage**{.d20} imposed on Arcane Firearm attacks that you make at the weapon's long range.

 **High Calibre**<br>_Level 3+ Artificer_